lazyscribe/lazyscribe/docs/how-to/custom-artifact.rst

 .. code-block:: python

     from datetime import datetime
-    from typing import Any, ClassVar, Dict, Optional
+    from typing import Any, ClassVar, Optional

     from attrs import define